K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 4.2.2	A test package folder is created in the packages folder, and a package, pre_packaging, and spec files are created inside the folder
 4.2.3	You can create a file manually by creating a directory instead of using the bosh generate package command
 4.3	Copy all the files the package needs to the src directory.
 Typically, a file is a source code.
 If it contains pre-compiled software (e.g. ruby-1.9.3-p484.tar.gz), copy the compressed file containing the pre-compiled binary.
-4.4	Create spec file
+4.4	Create a spec file
 4.4.1	Add the package name and file name
-4.4.2	From the spec file, add the name of compile-time dependency.
+4.4.2	From the spec file, add the name of the compile-time dependency.
 If there is no compile-time dependency in the package, use [] to indicate the empty array
 4.4.3	First, find the files in the src directory, and if there is none, find them in the blobs of the blobstore.
 4.4.4	If the file is configured as a source, the globbing pattern(<package_name>/**/*) is typically used.